themepark-dev/theme.park/README.md

 ![](https://raw.githubusercontent.com/gilbN/theme.park/master/Screenshots/orgarr/sonarrv3.png)

+## NOTE: Sonarr v3 and Lidarr have recently updated all their css selectors and I havent't had time to fix this yet, so the theme will be broken on those apps.

 Thank you iFelix18 for doing all the hard work! :)

 #### The `orgarr.css` theme is a dark theme that matches the Organizr dark theme.